 The Motability Scheme helps disabled motorists to become more mobile and independent.
 In exchange for the relevant government-funded mobility allowance, a disabled driver can choose a brand-new vehicle.
 There are many advantages to the scheme, including adaptations that can be made to the vehicle of choice (often free of charge) that will make it easier to operate.

 At Sturgess Motor Group, we feature a fine selection of cars from each of the marques that we represent.
-For instance, the Alfa Romeo MiTo, the Fiat 500X and the Hyundai i20 are all available as part of the scheme.

 Car finance comes in a number of forms, including Personal Contract Purchase (PCP), Hire Purchase (HP) and Personal Contract Hire (PCH).
 Each comes with its own set of advantages.